 |ECG tests to check for heart conditions|

 These initial screenings allow WCT health teams to identify officials with chronic or serious illnesses so that specialised treatment can be provided to them.
-This initiative is being conducted in partnership with the Chiguru Wildlife Conservation Society.
+This programme is being conducted in partnership with the Chiguru Wildlife Conservation Society.

 In addition, WCT ensures that all Anti-poaching Camps (APCs) within a PA have a first-aid box and other necessary medical supplies.
 APCs are typically located in the inner reaches of forests and having first-aid supplies handy is extremely useful for officials.